MeLlamoPablo/schedulebot/usage/usage-guide.md

 ## The public level

-The public bots has four commands available:
+The public bots has seven commands available:

 ### create